Black Colour Coated Brass Isis Dowsing Pendulum

 You can ask your rods to cross in front of you to provide a “No” answer and open up around you for a “Yes” answer.
 In this manner, you can ask many questions by gently walking with your rods, accessing your subconscious, and setting yourself free of ties that may bind you or hold you back from your true potential.

-You will find unlimited uses of pendulums & offers many dowsing techniques and applications.
+You will find unlimited uses for pendulums & which offer many dowsing techniques and applications.

 LOCATE – underground water, gas, oil, gold, minerals, gems, lost objects; missing persons or pets; underground pipes and leaks; faulty equipment, etc.